-(a) Includes Executive Council except in Tasmania, where duties are performed by Chief Secretary's Department. (b) Not available separately. (c) From October, 1954 only. (d) Includes Government Leader. (e) Actual amounts paid to the respective Railway Departments, except in New South Wales and Western Australia, where the amounts shown represent the value of railway passes as supplied by the Railway Departments. (f) Included with Lower House. (g) While in Canberra.
-See also (j). (h) Members' postage allowances were discontinued in October, 1954. (i) Both Houses. (j) Conveyance of Members' of Parliament and others not elsewhere included. (k) Includes maintenance of Ministers' and Members' rooms, £66,967, and additions, new works, buildings, etc., £15,984. (l) Includes Ex-Ministers' and Ex-Members' Life Passes (Rail), £3,031.
+(a) Includes Executive Council except in Tasmania, where duties are performed by Chief Secretary's Department. (b) Not available separately. (c) Actual amounts paid to the respective Railway Departments, except in New South Wales and Western Australia, where the amounts shown represent the value of railway passes as supplied by the Railway Departments. (d) Included with Lower House. (e) While in Canberra.
+See also (h). (f) Both Houses. (g) Lower House only. (h) Conveyance of Members of Parliament and others not elsewhere included. (f) Includes maintenance of Ministers' and Members' rooms, £70,850, and additions, new works, buildings, etc., £39,446. (j) Includes Ex-Ministers' and Ex-Members' Life Passes (Rail), £2,714.

-Figures for total cost and cost per head during each of the years 1948-49 to 1954-55 in comparison with 1938-39 are shown in the next table.
+Figures for total cost and cost per head during each of the years 1948-49 to 1955-56 are shown in the next table.